 Every woodworker has their favorite tool.
 There are far too many to list, but here is a quick comparison of the Dremel 3000 vs the 4300.
 The Dremel 3000 is a well-known rotary tool for woodworkers.
 And the Dremel 4300 is a later iteration of the company’s popular rotary tool line.
 Both tools are capable of woodworking tasks.
 Yet they have different advantages and disadvantages.
-Let’s take a look at each of these tools and decide which one is best for you.
+Let’s look at these tools and decide which is best for you.

 Overview of the Dremel 3000